 |Title:||Head Coach, Director of Intramurals|

-Sean Curtis enters his fifth season as the head women’s golf coach and 13th year as director of intramurals and club sports at Washington University in St. Louis.
+Sean Curtis enters his seventh season as the head women’s golf coach and 15th year as director of intramurals and club sports at Washington University in St. Louis.
 Curtis oversees the department and also handles other duties as assigned by the director of athletics.

-Curtis was recognized by his peers this past season, earning the 2012 Division III Eaton Pride NGCA National Coach of the Year and the Division III Eaton Pride NGCA Central Region Coach of the Year.
+Curtis was recognized by his peers as the 2012 and 2014 Division III Eaton Pride NGCA National Coach of the Year and the Division III Eaton Pride NGCA Central Region Coach of the Year.

 The fourth season as a varsity program brought overwhelming success for Curtis and the Bears, posting a school-record 313.00 scoring average, which ranked second in all of NCAA Division III.
 Washington U. finished the regular season ranked No. 4 in the Division III head-to-head rankings.